mralexjuarez/lsyncd-tutorial/Readme.md

 ## When would we use lsyncd?

+Almost every tool and technology out there is created to solve a problem.
+In this case here, the problem is we need to have multiple servers with the same content available to each.

-So the generic use case is to keep a source directory in sync with one or more local and remote directories.
+So our generic use case is to keep a source directory in sync with one or more local and remote directories.

-This could mean:

--  Creating a live backup of a directory which would be easy to fail over to.
+Some uses could be:

+-  Syncing files to a disaster recovery site or for backups.
--  Eliminate a single point of failure by distributing the data to multiple servers
+-  Eliminate a single point of failure by distributing the data to multiple servers.
--  Scale out a web application (e.g. Wordpress)
+-  Scale out a web application so multiple nodes can servce the same content.

+#### Some Alternatives

+While lsyncd is a a solution to our use case, there are always other solutions out there.
+What we use should depend on what our enviornment demands are.

+Some other solutions might be

+* [NFS][1] - A thought here is as you add more servers, this adds more stress to the single NFS server.
+* [Ceph][2] / [GlusterFS][3] - Perhaps good for larger use cases, but adds compliaton.
+* [DRBD][4] - Works a the block layer instead of file storage.

 ## How does lsyncd work?